RENCI-NRIG/x-cite/theme-2-systems-fundamentals/sf-100-linux-commandline-scripting/sf100-linux-commandline-scripting.md

 directory, and `..` means its parent directory, or the directory above it in the directory hierarchy.

+`touch` command is used to change file timestamps.
+You can also use `touch` to create an empty file, like so: `touch test.txt`.

-- directory navigation: ls, cd, mkdir, rm, ln, pwd, touch
+- TODO: directory navigation: ls, cd, mkdir, rm, ln, pwd, touch

+## Users and groups

 ## Permissions and ownership

 - chmod, chown

+## Symbolic links

 ## Pipes, job control